-From 2003 to 2016 the NET Institute has funded a number of research proposals in the areas of network industries, including wired and wireless networks, “virtual networks,” electronic commerce, telecommunications, and the Internet.
-We had an overwhelming response to our call for proposals receiving.
-During the last eight years we have funded almost two and eighty hundred projects, giving preference to those by relatively young researchers.
+From 2003 to 2017 the NET Institute has funded a number of research proposals in the areas of network industries, including wired and wireless networks, “virtual networks,” electronic commerce, telecommunications, and the Internet.
+We had an overwhelming response to our call for proposals.
+During the last fifteen years we have funded over three hundred projects, giving preference to those by relatively young researchers.
 The resulting papers and other papers on network industries are in the working papers series of the NET Institute at NET Institute Working Papers.
-In the summer of 2016, we funded a number of research projects in the areas of network industries, including the Internet, wired and wireless networks, “virtual networks,” electronic commerce, and telecommunications.
+In the summer of 2017, we funded a number of research projects in the areas of network industries, including platforms, the Internet, wired and wireless networks, “virtual networks,” electronic commerce, and telecommunications.

 Here is the NET Institute’s Facebook Page.